Enemies Burnt the Dear House Down: The plot

 In the last line it is mentioned that the soldier is decorated with Medal "For the Capture of Budapest", which was given for participation in a notoriously fierce fighting during the war.

 Although many singers produced their versions, the original version of Mark Bernes became a standard.
 Another popular version was recorded by Mikhail Pugovkin.
-This song is an iconic musical representation of Soviet culture and soviet mentality therefore found its place in movies and memoirs.
+This song is an iconic musical representation of Soviet culture and Soviet memoirs of the Great Patriotic War.
+There are numerous reference to the song in Russian literature, movies, personal stories etc.